Dorcas Wanjiku Rigathi

-Dorcas Wanjiku Rigathi (born 1965), commonly known as Pastor Dorcas Rigathi, is a Kenyan pastor and public advocate.
+Dorcas Wanjiku Rigathi (born 1965) is a Kenyan pastor and public advocate.
 She served as Kenya’s Second Lady during her husband Rigathi Gachagua’s tenure as Deputy President, from 13 September 2022 until his removal via impeachment on 17 October 2024.
 She led initiatives under the Office of the Spouse of the Deputy President (OSDP), including empowerment of the boy child, rehabilitation, and support for persons with disabilities, widows, and orphans.
 Kithure Kindiki assumed office as Deputy President on 1 November 2024.

 Early life and education

 Dorcas was born in 1965 in Ndunyu ya Chege, Gatanga, Murang’a County.
 She grew up in Kiandutu, Thika, and attended Mugumo-ini Primary School.
+She attended Alliance Girls' High School.
 She studied at Kenyatta University, earning a Bachelor of Education (Arts), and later obtained a professional management diploma.

 Ministry

 Dorcas serves at House of Grace in Nairobi.
 She began ministry work in 2002 and was ordained in 2011.
 Her work primarily supports widows, Persons with Disability (PWD) and the vulnerable in society.